 A desk is a useful analogy to consider the difference between memory and storage.
 Think of RAM as the top of the desk.
 The bigger it is, the more papers you can spread out and read at once.
 Hard drives are more like the drawers underneath the desk, capable of storing papers you’re not using.

 The more RAM your system has, the more programs it can handle simultaneously.
-RAM isn’t the only determining factor, and you can technically open dozens of programs at once even with a very small amount of RAM, but doing so will slow your system down.
+RAM isn’t the only determining factor — after all, you can technically open dozens of programs at once even with a very small amount of RAM.
+The problem is that doing so will severely slow your system down.

 Think of the desk again.
 If your desk is too small, it becomes cluttered, and your work will slow as you try to find whatever paper you need at any particular moment.
 You’ll be forced to frequently dig into the drawers to store what won’t fit on top of the desk and retrieve papers you need.

-A computer with more RAM feels noticeably faster, but only up to a point.
+While it’s true that a computer with more RAM feels noticeably faster, it’s only up to a point.
 Having a big desk doesn’t help you if you’re just working with a few pieces of paper.
-The goal is to have enough RAM — or desk space — for all the applications you use in your life, on that particular device.
+The goal is to have enough RAM — or desk space — for all the applications you use in your life on that particular device.

-Standard RAM shouldn’t be confused with video memory, either, a statistic associated with computer graphic cards.
+Standard RAM shouldn’t be confused with graphics memory, either, a statistic associated with computer graphic cards (these are our favorites).
 High-end 3D games rely on video RAM (VRAM), often expressed as “GDDR5” or similar, whereas standard memory will simply be referred to as memory, RAM, or in some cases DDR3/DDR4.
-This may sound confusing, but thankfully, most manufacturers are very good at identifying VRAM clearly so consumers know what’s what.
+This may sound confusing, but thankfully most manufacturers are very good at identifying VRAM clearly so consumers know what’s what.

 Programs tend to use more RAM as they increase in complexity.
-A chat program or a game like Minesweeper will use almost no RAM, while a gigantic Excel spreadsheet, a huge Photoshop project, or AAA game may use gigabytes by themselves.
-Professional and engineering software is created to tackle very difficult projects, and tends to consume the most RAM of all programs.
+A chat program or a game like Minesweeper will use almost no RAM, while a gigantic Excel spreadsheet, a huge Photoshop project, or a graphic-intensive game may use gigabytes by themselves.
+Professional programs and engineering software are created to tackle very difficult projects and tend to consume the most RAM of all programs.

 Tablets are not expected to deal with heavy-duty software tasks, so their RAM needs tend to be pretty low — similar to a lot of smartphones.
 However, as multi-tab browsers and more complex software continue to make the transition, tablet needs are becoming more and more similar to laptop needs.
 Current spec options typically range from 2GB to 16GB of RAM, with other considerations like battery life and processor speed often being of greater consideration.

-2GB is ok for lightweight users, but 4GB would be a better fit.
-However, if you also use your tablet as your primary PC, you should equip it with the RAM you’d need on any other desktop or laptop.
+2GB is OK for lightweight users, but 4GB would be a better fit in most cases.
+However, if you also use your tablet as your primary PC, you should equip it with the RAM you’d need for any other desktop or laptop.
 Generally, that means at least 4GB, with 8GB being ideal for most users.

 For something like a Chromebook, which operates primarily in the cloud and has very little storage space, you won’t need much in the way of RAM.
 We recommend opting for 4GB of RAM when buying a Chromebook, especially since you can now use the Google Play Store to download Android apps directly on your machine.

-For Windows and Macbooks, however, you should think about bumping that number up to a standard 8GB.
-Most of the best laptops on the market come with 8GB for good reason.
-Of course, if you are doing a lot of graphic design work or are planning on dabbling in some higher-end gaming, you may want to consider increasing that to 16GB.
+For Windows and MacBooks, however, you should think about bumping that number up to a standard 8GB.
+Most of the best laptops come with 8GB for good reason.
+If you are doing a lot of graphic design work or are planning on dabbling in some higher-end gaming, you may want to consider increasing that to 16GB.

 You’d only need to go past that if you perform extremely exacting tasks, like editing huge video or photo files — the kind of thing you’d normally do on a desktop.
 Most people don’t use a laptop for such tasks, but if you do, buying enough RAM is crucial.
 It’s more difficult to upgrade RAM in a laptop (or, in some recent models, impossible) compared to a desktop, so buying what you need at the start is paramount.

 8GB is a good place to start.
-While many users will be fine with less, the low price of memory means there’s minimal benefit to it.
+While many users will be fine with less, the price difference between 4GB and 8GB isn’t drastic enough that it’s worth opting for less.
 An upgrade to 16GB is recommended for enthusiasts, hardcore gamers, and the average workstation user.
-Serious workstation users may go further to 32GB.
-Anything beyond that is the realm of extreme specialty rigs equipped to handle huge data sets, staggeringly large video files, or niche programs designed for researchers, corporations, or government.
+Serious workstation users may go further to 32GB, but be prepared for high cost if you want speed or fancy features like RGB lighting.
+Anything beyond that is the realm of extreme specialty rigs equipped to handle huge datasets, staggeringly large video files, or niche programs designed for researchers, corporations, or government.

 While RAM isn’t all that expensive, remember it’s the easiest component to upgrade in a desktop PC.
 Buying a generous amount is wise, but don’t go crazy.
 There’s not much reason for a gamer to exceed 16GB for now, and no reason to exceed 8GB if all you want to do is watch Netflix.
 If your system does eventually become restricted by RAM, you can just add more.
 This is a good idea even if you don’t feel comfortable upgrading yourself, as the charge for installing RAM at your local PC store should hover around $40 to $60.